FightCore/Backend/README.md

 To change any settings in container pass those as environment settings from `docker-compose.yml` file.

+You might have to configure SQL server as described in [Stackoverflow post](https://stackoverflow.com/a/50170217).

 ## Contributing

 If anything is missing in your eyes please feel free to submit an issue or